Table of Contents

 While the explosive size of a solution is often overlooked by organizations comparing IAM and CIAM, developer experience is an afterthought in virtually every genre of tech acquisition.
 Yet, it can mean the difference between spending months to implement a new auth method versus tackling it in a few weeks or less.

 CIAM solutions tend to place a high priority on developer experience when compared to their IAM counterparts.
-This leads to dev-first features like workflow-based flow editors, expansive SDKs, robust APIs, and diverse connector ecosystems.
+This leads to dev-first features like workflow-based flow editors, expansive SDKs, robust APIs, integration connectors, and diverse connector ecosystems.

 Security features